scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** poison

-You create a 7x7 tile cloud of poison centered on a point in range you can see.
-The poison cloud bends around corners and permeates surfaces.
-While inside the poison cloud, any creature starting their turn there or entering for the first time this round makes a Stamina save against your spellcasting roll.
-On failure they gain poison 1 or have their poison condition increase in level and take 0/1 in poison damage for each level of poison effecting them.
+You create a 8x8 tile cloud of poison centered on a point in range you can see.
+The poison cloud bends around corners and permeates through surfaces.
+A creature that enters the cloud for the first time this round or ends their turn inside makes a Stamina save against your spellcasting roll.
+On fail they gain Poison 1 or have their Poison condition increased by 1, taking 1/0 in poison damage, adding 0/1 for each level of Posion effecting them.

-Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 every round.
+Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the area of the cloud by 1 every round.

 The size of the cloud increases by 2 and you add an enhanced die for every level cast above 5th.